scheinerman/SimpleQuantum.jl/README.md

 ### Base-2 logarithm for powers of two
 We define `lg` as the base-2 logarithm for powers of two.
 It is faster than `Int(round(log(2,n)))`.
+This gives incorrect results if `n` is not a power of two.
 ```julia
 julia> lg(1024)
 10